platyplus/platyplus/apps/documentation/docs/artifacts/index.md

 # Packages & Artifacts

-Platyplus is designed to be as generic as possible, so they can be extended more easily, or even used in other contexts:
+Platyplus is designed to be as generic as possible, so it can be extended more easily, or even to reuse some of its bricks in other contexts:

 - Helm charts
 - Docker images